Hemlock4414/projekt_08-PolloLoco/README.md

 ## Project Goal
-A 2D jump-and-run game built with vanilla JavaScript and object-oriented programming, developed as part of the Developer Akademie curriculum.
+A 2D jump-and-run game built with vanilla JavaScript and object-oriented programming.
 Player Pepe collects coins and bottles, fights enemies, and defeats a final boss.

 ## Screenshot